hheitor/apiProtectionLab00/README.md

   ```
   Note the Succeded string.

-  2. Now get the FQN of your recenlty creater container to access it thru your browser using port 5000. type the next comannds:
+  2. Now get the FQDN of your recenlty creater container to access it thru your browser using port 5000. type the next comannds:
 ```
   az container list | grep fqdn
 ```